HC commutes to life imprisonment death penalty awarded to Kolhapur sisters who kidnapped, killed children | Law-Order

 The sessions court in Kolhapur had convicted the accused and sentenced them to death in 2001.
 The death sentence was confirmed by the High Court in 2004 and thereafter by the Supreme Court in 2006.

-The convicts approached the Governor with a mercy petition in 2008, which came to be rejected in 2012-13.
-After that, the convicts approached the President with a mercy petition, and the same was rejected in 2014.
+The convicts approached the governor with a mercy petition in 2008, which was rejected in 2012-13.
+After that, they approached the President with a mercy petition, and the same was rejected in 2014.

+The sisters argued before the High Court that they had both suffered over 25 years in custody and had therefore invoked their fundamental right under Article 21 through the present petition.

 Advocate Sandesh Patil, appearing for the Centre, argued that the mercy petition had been sent across to the President as soon as it was received from the state government and that there had been no delay.